pknu-wap/UnderTheSea/fish_project/README.md

 ## Fish Classification Instance Segmentation
-Fish classification used photos of only 5 species.
+We used photos of only 5 species for fish classification.
 This is because, in QUT Fish dataset, there are few photos per spieces.
 To classify more species, you need much more photos of each species. det.py is used for configuration creating the datasets.

 * Fish classification is still working.
 We are gathering more fish photos now. :p